-Say you setup a blog style lander that people read, apply your tips and share their success stories on how they saved $300, $460, or $550.
+Imagine that you have set up a blog-style landing page that people read, apply your tips and share their success stories about how they saved $300, $460, or $550.
 Many others can testify just how great the savings are and the ease of finding out if they were eligible for the savings or not.

 Even if it’s only one page, it’s still an irresistible offer, because anyone who wants to save on auto insurance will be attracted to the report.

-Or when your advertising on multiple channels, don’t say something completely different on one platform and something else on another.
-While it’s fine to speak differently to each audience, never deceive someone from what you’re actually selling or offering.
+Or if you are advertising on multiple channels, don’t say something completely different on one platform and something else on another.
+While it’s fine to speak differently to each audience, never deceive someone about what you’re actually selling or offering.

 Yes, you should use standard copywriting and persuasion techniques on your pages, but don’t mislead people.
 Make sure that people understand what they’re actually getting.

 As you test different marketing channels, you’ll likely find one that outperforms the other.
 Always use the right traffic source.